 There are an array of employment options.

-Forbes says that “about 76% of nurses got jobs in U.S. hospitals in 2012 compared to 87% in 2005.”
+Forbes says that “about 76 percent of nurses got jobs in U.S. hospitals in 2012 compared to 87 percent in 2005.”
 As fewer nurses get jobs in the traditional hospital settings, more nurses are finding employment out in the community.

 While deciding whether an undergraduate degree in nursing is right for you or not, it’s important to research and analyze the information that surrounds any field of interest to you.
 But the facts remain, due to a shortage of nurses nationwide, combined with the ever-changing landscape of health care, becoming a nurse could prove to be a lucrative and personally-rewarding professional choice.